 1 Credit Suisse has a transitional relief of recognizing CECL allowances and provisions in CET1 capital in accordance with FINMA Circular 2013/1 "Eligible capital - banks" until 30 June 2024.
 A transitional relief of CHF 5m was applied to CET1 and tier 1 capital to the first quarter of 2024 (CHF 8m in the fourth quarter of 2023).
 No transitional relief was applied for the other periods presented.
 2 Calculated as 8% of total RWA, based on total capital minimum requirements, excluding CET1 buffer requirements.
-3 Swiss SRB going and gone concern requirements and information for Credit Suisse (Schweiz) AG standalone has aligned its minimum capital requirements to the UBS approach of applying the G-SIB buffer at the Group level only.
+3 Swiss SRB going and gone concern requirements and information for Credit Suisse (Schweiz) AG standalone are provided below in this section.
+4 Credit Suisse (Schweiz) AG standalone has aligned its minimum capital requirements to the UBS approach of applying the G-SIB buffer at the Group level only.
 5 Excludes non-BCBS countercyclical capital buffer requirements for risk-weighted positions that are directly or indirectly backed by residential properties in Switzerland.
 6 Represents the CET1 ratio that is available to meet buffer requirements.
 Calculated as the CET1 ratio minus the BCBS CET1 capital requirement and, where applicable, minus the BCBS additional tier 1 and tier 2 capital requirements met with CET1 capital.
 7 Calculated after the application of haircuts and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
-Calculated based on an average of 62 data points in the fourth quarter of 2023.
+Calculated based on an average of 62 data points in the first quarter of 2024 and 64 data points in the fourth quarter of 2023.
 For the prior-quarter data points, refer to the 31 December 2023 Pillar 3 Report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.
 8 In accordance with Art.
-17h of the Liquidity Ordinance, Credit Suisse AG standalone is allowed to fulfill the minimum NSFR of 100% by taking into consideration any excess funding of Credit Suisse (Schweiz) AG standalone, and Credit Suisse AG standalone has an NSFR requirement of at least 80% without taking into consideration any such excess funding.
-Credit Suisse (Schweiz) AG must always fulfill an NSFR of 2 least 100% on a standalone basis.
-9 In the first quarter of 2023, Credit
+17h of the Liquidity Ordinance, Credit Suisse AG standalone is allowed to fulfill the minimum NSFR of 100% by taking into consideration any such excess funding.
+Credit Suisse (Schweiz) AG standalone.
+9 In the first quarter of 2023, Credit Suisse (Schweiz) AG standalone.
+8 In the first quarter of 2023, Credit Suisse (Schweiz) AG standa